NikhilGupta-767/Dynamic-Add-Widget-Dashboard/ReadMe.txt

 Note*
 As the project runs locally, json cannot be updated at run time.
 So every time user opens the sidebar ( through add widget button ) it will open with the default widgets selected even after user has once configured the widgets.

+To Setup

+1. Create a React Project
+2. Install Dependencies ( npm install lodash chart.js react-chartjs-2 )
+3. Replace the src folder with this project src.
+4. Add jsons folder from this project to the public folder.
+5. Run the project.